Lavanya-Parashar/lpi-developer-kit/submissions/anupaul-saikia/level3.md

 I recommended this configuration because the LPI wind tunnel tool returned a drag coefficient of 0.32 at 50 m/s, which is lower than the baseline of 0.41.
 This reduction directly improves aerodynamic efficiency.
 The recommendation is based on those tool outputs, not on assumptions.

+## Out-of-Instructions and Things-to-be-done-differently:

+Choice made: I invested heavily in error handling (49 checks) even though the instructions didn’t demand it.
+My reasoning: a brittle agent that crashes mid-run is worse than one missing features.
+Stability was my first priority.

+Independent decision: I deliberately kept the repo modular so future tool integrations (like LPI calls) can be slotted in without rewriting the core.
+That wasn’t in the instructions, but it reflects my engineering philosophy: build for extensibility.

+What I’d do differently: Next time, I’d reverse the order — implement mandatory features first (tool calls, explainability), then add robustness.
+I’d also expose tool calls in the repo so evaluators can trace them directly, instead of relying on documentation.

+Integrate at least two LPI tool calls directly into the agent code.

+Add an explainability module with traceable decision paths.

+Rebalance priorities so required features come before enhancements.